nkhakwan/week9ProjectNumberOfTimesWordOccured/README.md

 * This Project would have a Program file in addition to BackEnd and Testing files
 * User would be prompted to enter the sentence and a Word
 * Instantiation of the class RepeatCounter won't be passed any arguments as it is intended that user should be able to repeatedly input his sentence and word with one instantiation
-* For Now Only one field "GrandTotal" would be present in RepeatCounter class.
+* For Now Only two fields "GrandTotal" and "WordIsThere" would be present in RepeatCounter class.
 * First method would be passed with two strings as arguments and it would see whether the word is contained in the sentence string thru contain key word with " word " technique.
 * Second Method would look into a dictionary or array and see how many times it occurs.
 It'll choose each word or the array and make sure the length of the word in the array is same and counts how many times it occurs

 ## Testing Specs
-* To be written.
+###  Input | OutPut | Description
+##### string Sentence and string Word  passed to DoesItContain method| "WordIsThere" updated with Boolean | A sentence and a word would be passed to the function and seen if the word is contained in the sentence if yes the function would make a field go "true"
+##### String Sentence and String Word passed to NumberOfTimes Method | GrandTotal would update | Method NumberOfTimes would update GrandTotal with the number